Best Books for 11-Year-Olds (Sixth Grade)

 The Outcasts: Brotherband Chronicles, Book 1 by John Flanagan

 I’m a new John Flanagan fan — this was such a well-written story of a young, fatherless boy named Hal whose mom was an Araluen slave.
 To survive the town’s prejudice against him, he is helped by another outcast, his dead father’s former shipmate, a one-armed recovering drunk.
 When it’s time for his Brotherband training, he becomes the leader of a rag-tag group of boys.
-They’ll complete against better, stronger teams who don’t always play fair .
+They’ll compete against better, stronger teams who don’t always play fair .
 The stakes are high and Hal must win even with his group of misfits.

 Mother Daughter Book Club by Heather Vogel Frederick